bcabalic/UCB-MOD5/README.md

 Finally, I made inferences from the plots as to which characteristics of customers can be targeted for coupon campaigns.<br><br>

 <h1>Key findings</h1>
-If you look at my Jupiter notebook, I answered all the default questions.
+If you look at my Jupyter notebook, I answered all the default questions.
 Additionally I hand picked 3 key findings:

 <h3>COUPON ACCEPTANCE FOR RESTAURANTS < 20min AND WITH FRIENDS EXCEED 80%</h3>
 - If restaurant is less than 20 min away the acceptance rate is 70.71%.<br>